-As patients, the goal of taking medications is to heal.
-The consequences of medication errors can range from not so serious to life changing and tragic.
-Errors that happen with prescription medication are avoidable, and tragic consequences that arise from these mistakes are preventable.
+For patients, the goal of taking medications is to heal.
+The consequences of medication errors can range from not-so-serious to life-changing and tragic.
+Errors with prescription medication are avoidable, and tragic consequences that arise from these mistakes are preventable.
 But, negligence by a physician, pharmacist, nurse, or any other medical professional can be devastating, or even lethal.

 We can be reached at (888) 228-3860.